-Please note: a special form is sent home for signing by parents to grant permission for educational excursions and after school clubs.
+Please note: necessary paperwork is issued via Parent Portal for parents to grant permission for educational excursions and after school clubs.

 Underbank Primary fully appreciates all parental support both in school and at home.
 We welcome parent helpers into our school to support the children with active learning activities, paired reading, practical maths, number, reading games, after school clubs and on educational outings.
-(PVG Disclosure Scotland required).
+(PVG Disclosure Scotland may be required).